LGBT Rights Milestones Fast Facts

 November 4, 2008 - Voters approve Proposition 8 in California, which makes same-sex marriage illegal.

-February 22, 2009 - Actor Sean Penn wins an Oscar for his role as Harvey Milk in the film, "Milk."
-The film also won for "Best Original Screenplay."

-August 12, 2009 - Harvey Milk is posthumously awarded the Medal of Freedom by President Barack Obama.
+August 12, 2009 - Milk is posthumously awarded the Medal of Freedom by President Barack Obama.

-October 28, 2009 - President Barack Obama signs the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act into law.
+October 28, 2009 - President Barack Obama signs the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act into law.

 August 4, 2010 - Proposition 8 is found unconstitutional by a federal judge.